 I mean, check out the list of ingredients in a can of Campbell’s cream of mushroom soup (this is from their website):

 Water, mushrooms, vegetable oil (corn, cottonseed, canola and/or soybean), modified food starch, wheat flour, contains less than 2% of: salt, monosodium glutamate, soy protein concentrate, dehydrated cream (cream [milk], soy lecithin), yeast extract, flavoring, dehydrated garlic.

 That doesn’t exactly sound appetizing, does it?

-Homemade Cream of Mushroom Soup
+How to Make Homemade Cream of Mushroom Soup from Scratch

 Once you make homemade cream of mushroom soup, I promise you’ll never buy from the store again.
 It’s just too easy, and it tastes so much better!
 Plus, it’s so versatile: